CUBRID/cubrid-manual/en/sql/trigger.rst

     IF 1000 >  (SELECT COUNT(*) FROM participant) ......

-**Remark**
+.. note:

     The expression given in the trigger condition may cause side effects on the database if a method is called while the condition is performed.
 A trigger condition must be constructed to avoid unexpected side effects in the database.

 Correlation Name
 ----------------